ArtinBaharoglu/currencybs/README.md

 > Don't forget configure the database settings
 >
-> In order to avoid problems with local SSL when reading the CBRT exchange rates, an arrangement has been made in the Teknomavi package Doviz.php file located in the vendor;
+> In order to avoid problems with local SSL when reading the TCMB exchange rates, an arrangement has been made in the Teknomavi package Doviz.php file located in the vendor;
 <br>
 // Disable SSL checking,
 <br>